raymondworkshop/raymondworkshop.github.io/_posts/course/2023-03-20-entrepreneurship.md

     -   Competition

-    -   process of Positioning
+    -   Positioning - try to **create a difference in the consumer's mind** about their producct, or brand

+        -   do this on the basis of **certain attributes which is important to consumers**, which is desirable, which is differentiable

+            -   **positioning is dynamic** because marketing is dynamic

+        -   say that we are **different from competition**

             -   **designing a company's offering and image to** occupy **a positive image in the mind** of target group
                 -   **Value proposition**
             -   **identifying the competitors** and analyzing the competitors
             -   **identiry the similarities and dissimilarities** between your brand and competitors
             -   summarize the positioning and essence of the brand

+        -   **how do you communicate this ideas** in the mind of the consumer?

 -   Segmentation and Targeting